-The vast majority of cyber security breaches are directly related to human error.
-After a phishing or ransomware attack, the employee who enabled the attack may be terminated.
+The vast majority of security breaches are directly related to human error.
+After a phishing or emotet attack, the employee who enabled the attack may be terminated.

-Chances are the vast majority of these employees were not given end user security training to avoid these disasters.
+The vast majority of these employees likely were not given end user security training to avoid these disasters.

-Lack of such training amounts to negligence which hurts both the employee and the company.
+Lack of training amounts to negligence which hurts both the employee and the company.